James Baker: Ford 1976 campaign chairman

 Shortly after the convention, Baker replaced Morton as campaign chairman.
 Morton departed after publicly criticizing Ford's prospects following the Reagan challenge.
-Cheney and political consultant Stuart Spencer chose Baker partly due to his success at convention and the belief, as Cheney put it to Newsweek, that he had the energy to "take a dead organization and turn it around."
+Cheney and political consultant Stuart Spencer chose Baker partly due to his success at the convention and the belief, as Cheney put it to Newsweek, that he had the energy to "take a dead organization and turn it around."
 Morton's wife had requested that Baker reject the promotion to reduce her husband's embarrassment, but Baker did not.
 He told his biographers that taking over in those circumstances was one of the "toughest' moments in his political career.

 Among Baker's strategies in the campaign was the decision to agree to the first televised presidential debates since the 1960 election.
 Ford and Democratic nominee Jimmy Carter met for three debates.
-Though polling indicated that Ford fared well in the first debate, he fared poorly in the second debate, partly due a gaffe where he claimed that there was "no Soviet domination of Eastern Europe and there never will be under a Ford administration."
+Though polling indicated that Ford fared well in the first debate, he fared poorly in the second debate, partly due to a gaffe where he claimed that there was "no Soviet domination of Eastern Europe and there never will be under a Ford administration."
 Televised debates have been held in each of the subsequent American presidential elections.

-Baker (left) participated in a 1976 campaign strategy session with President Gerald Ford (fourth from left) and others in Vail, CO.
+Baker (left) participated in a 1976 campaign strategy session with President Gerald Ford (fourth from left) and others in Vail, Colorado.

 In the days before the election, Baker controversially wrote to black clergymen to call attention to provocateur Clennon King's criticism of Carter, an integrationist, for the de facto segregation of his Plains, Georgia church.
 Ford denounced the action internally as an apparent dirty trick he would disavow.
 It also strengthened the connection Baker had tried to sever between Carter and black supporters, as prominent figures such as Jesse Jackson and Coretta Scott King rallied to support him.

 Ford lost the popular vote to Carter by two percentage points and fell in the electoral college by small margins in two states.
 Despite the defeat, Baker received credit for improving Ford's chances and for closing the deficit, which was as large as 13 percent when Baker began.
 Other members of Ford's campaign team, including Stuart Spencer, strongly criticized Baker for failing to spend all of the campaign funds ($21.8 million) allotted to each of the candidates.
 Baker had declined to spend the surplus money (about $1 million) for concerns about encroaching on post-Watergate propriety.